 I finish off my coffee in nearly one gulp, and I realize there’s only a single slice of pizza left now too.
 I met someone new the other day though neither of us are really that into each other.
 I dropped out of college but I do have a regular place to sleep now.
 You take the last piece of pizza without even asking, and then unconcernedly toss the empty box from the parking lot rooftop.

 Listen, if you don’t replace some of those negative thoughts with a positive one or two, they’ll never go away.
 You must remember some of the good things about her?

-If pressed, I might say her hair was orange like the sunset.
-She appreciated opening credits in movies; the order in which they appeared and how they might be presented.
+If pressed, I might say her hair was orange like the perfect sunset.
+She appreciated opening credits in movies; the order in which they appeared and how they might be presented; fonts and that sort of thing.
 She once told me that love gives meaning to the stars, which I didn’t understand but it made a lot of sense at the same time.
 I really liked that.

 You told me she deceived you.
 Do you still think so?